-If you’ve been following me on the blog for long, you have probably recognized that my style is pretty classic.
+If you’ve been following me on the blog for long (over 6 years and 1600 blog posts), you have probably recognized that my style is pretty classic.
 This is because I find that versatile pieces go a long way and are worth investing in.
 So my aim is to always pull together an outfit that is simplistic, chic and stylish as well as timeless.
 How do I achieve this?
 Well let me tell you my 5 tips for creating classic style fashion!
+This post originally published last year but I think you will agree, the style tips are timeless.

 5 Tips for Creating Classic Style Fashion